A new article on YAZ and Yasmin lawsuits in the IndyStar sheds a little light on manufacturer Bayer’s defense to the cases:

 “But the complaints we have reviewed so far pertain to side effects that are warned about in the labeling of all oral contraceptives, including ours,” according to a statement from company spokeswoman Rose Talarie.
 “Bayer’s oral contraceptives are safe and effective when used according to product labeling.
 Health-care professionals prescribe oral contraceptives following a comprehensive evaluation of the risks and benefits for the individual woman.”

 Bayer’s statement ignores two things:

-- It ignores the evidence that YAZ and Yasmin are more dangerous than other comparable birth control pills.
-That is, a woman’s risks of encountering “side effects” (read: blood clots, deep vein thrombosis, stroke, gallbladder disease/removal, pulmonary embolism, pancreatitis and heart attack).
+- It ignores the evidence that Yaz and Yasmin are more dangerous than other comparable birth control pills.
+That is a woman’s risk of encountering “side effects” (read: blood clots, deep vein thrombosis, stroke, gallbladder disease/removal, pulmonary embolism, pancreatitis, and heart attack).
 So, it is irrelevant that the risks were warned about—the point is that YAZ and Yasmin have a much higher rate of risks.